p-lipko/f5-automation-workshop/failover-via-api/payg/3-nic-basic-deployment/docs/module2/task2_2.md

-# Task 2.2 - Automated BIG-IP Design Deployment
+# 2.2 - Automated BIG-IP Design Deployment

 Topics which will get discussed in this section are:
 * BIG-IP automated deployment